joejcollins/rhapsody-angel/queens/2021-whitney.md

 ## 2021 Marked Queen

+2022-04-30 Plenty of bees, no signs of swarming.

 2022-04-24 Plenty of bees, put on a super.
 No signs of swarming, but they are making drones.

 2022-03-26 Marked the queen.
 Probably about one frame of brood and eggs.
 Some stores but I topped up the feeder.